 Jeff Bourns was born in Parkersburg, WV in 1981.
 He was diagnosed at birth with a congenital birth defect to his right leg, missing his tibia bone.
 As a result, his leg was amputated when he was two years old.
 When Jeff was 7 years old his family relocated to Houston, Texas.
 Shortly after the move his leg was amputated once again, above the knee.
 A year later the family discovered Jeff had tethered spinal cord syndrome.
 A tumor attached to his spinal cord pulling down while he was trying to grow with age.
-At the time having the tumor removed was a very risky procedure to have done and Jeff was to be left with permanent neurological deficiencies as a result.
+At the time having the tumor removed was a very risky procedure to have done and Jeff was to be left with permanent neurological deficiencies and severe nerve damage as a result.
 The surgery was a success, however, Jeff developed spinal meningitis while recovering at his home.
-After fighting and surviving meningitis he led a very active life with little to no medical issues.
+After fighting and surviving meningitis he led a very active life.

 Learning About Adaptive Sports

 Bourns was continually engaged in sports and other active outdoor activities with his brothers, friends, mother and father.
 He played sports, went mountain biking, climbed trees, and enjoyed being as active as possible.
 At the same time, Jeff grew up in an era where organized Adaptive Sports for amputees were limited and not widely known.

 After graduating High School he learned about organized Adaptive Sports for the first time.